 Alex, on the other hand, has degrees in economics and public finance, makes spreadsheets for fun, and even volunteers to help people do their taxes.
 He has always been interested in optimization, economics, and societal issues relating to finance/taxes/money, but wasn’t that interested in personal finance until a few years ago when he was forced to realize that yes, a lack of money at a personal level really limits your options.
 Since then he has been reading like a madman (well a madman who really likes reading about personal finance and is otherwise pretty sane) and having conversations about money with anyone who fails to flee in time.

 Kate was raised as a good non-denominational evangelical, went to two Methodist universities (a Free and a United), dallied with Episcopalianism, got a PhD in religion, and then gave in and re-embraced a social justice-y evangelicalism.
 She likes to think that she is the only person who has ever become more evangelical by writing a dissertation about the history of American evangelicalism.

 Alex was raised as a Catholic, tried a few different churches in college, and now feels pretty impressed with the United Methodists.
 Kate greatly appreciates Alex’s straightforward religious life, so that she can be the only one with evangelical baggage and an overly-analytical faith from three academic degrees in religion.

 Where do you live and what do you do?

-After two and a half years in the Washington, DC area, Kate and Alex recently moved to Bloomington, IN where they both work remotely for companies back in DC (yeah, it's kind of ironic).
-Alex works as a cost accountant for the federal government, and Kate works in higher education market research.
+After two and a half years in the Washington, DC area, Kate and Alex moved back to Bloomington, IN (where they both went to grad school).
+Now Alex works for the university, and Kate works in higher education market research.
 They are also learning the ins and outs of starting a business!